rancher/docs/content/k3s/latest/en/installation/single-server/_index.md

 ---
-title: "Single Master Install"
+title: "Single Server Install"
 weight: 20
 ---

->**Note:** This section contains information on flags and environment variables used for starting a single-master (non-HA) k3s cluster.
+>**Note:** This section contains information on flags and environment variables used for starting a single-server (non-HA) k3s cluster.
 A High-Availability (HA) k3s cluster is recommended for production environments that cannot tolerate down time.

 Installation
 ------------